Book Review of “The Unlikely Pilgrimage of Harold Fry” by Rachel Joyce.

 It is hard to talk about this book without becoming effusive.
 Everything in it beguiles the reader, even when things happen that disturb us.
 If there is anything that I found to be less than perfect it would be the slightly apostles-of-Jesus-like quality that his ‘groupies’ project on Harold.
 Thankfully, Joyce avoids this becoming too much of a Christian metaphor by showing just how false these apostles actually are, because of their own selfishness.
 Even so, I found these passages to be slightly annoying and a bit too long winded.
 I would have preferred that their inclusion was less prominent.

 Even so, I still enjoyed almost all of “The Unlikely Pilgrimage of Harold Fry.”
 If I had to sum it up in one phrase, I’d say it is the retired person’s version of a coming-of-age or mid-life crisis experience.
 Joyce gives us a fascinating story with magnetic characters that encompass human and physical strengths and frailties.
-For this, I give it a solid four and a half stars out of five and strongly recommend it.
+For this, I give it a (revised) 4.75 stars out of five (rounded up for the graphic) and strongly recommend it.

-“The Unlikely Pilgrimage of Harold Fry” by Rachel Joyce is available (via these affiliate links) from Amazon, Barnes & Nobel, Walmart (Kobo) US ebooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide shipping), used from Better World Books, new or used from Alibris, or from an IndieBound store near you.
+“The Unlikely Pilgrimage of Harold Fry” by Rachel Joyce is available (via these affiliate links) from Amazon, Walmart (Kobo) US ebooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide shipping), used from Better World Books, new or used from Alibris, or from an IndieBound store near you.